-This initially appeared as unusual because the IMOSRain sensor readings were expected to be similar to those from the main mast sensor.
+This is unusual, as the IMOSRain sensor readings are usually similar to those from the main mast sensor.

-However, investigation of this issue indicated a very close correlation between periods of strong winds and the times that the IMOSRain sensor is recording notably higher rain than main mast rain sensor.
+Investigation of this issue indicated a very close correlation between periods of strong winds and the times that the IMOSRain sensor is recording notably higher rain than main mast rain sensor.
 It is suspected that the higher IMOSRain sensor recordings are due to water spray from the breaking of waves against the bow of the ship and wind-carried spray from the rough seas.

-A number of discrepancies between the port and starboard air temperature sensors were noted (max difference of about 1.17 degree).
+A number of discrepancies between the port and starboard air temperature sensors were noted (max differences of about 1.5 degree).
 These occurred usually during periods of rapid temperature increase or decrease.
 Investigation of these indicated that they have usually occurred when the ship was stationary with little wind or during/following periods of rainfall.
 This phenomenon has probably come about due to the rapid warming of air due to the ship becoming stationary or cooling of the air temperature due to the evaporation of the rain water around the sensor housing.
 It is unclear as to why there should be a notable temperature differential between the port and starboard temperature sensors.

-A similar discrepancy (max difference of about 10%) between the port and starboard humidity sensor was observed.
-It should also be noted that the starboard humidity sensor appears to consistently give a higher humidity reading (around 0.66% on average).
+A similar discrepancy (max differences of about 7.1%) between the port and starboard humidity sensor was observed.
+It should also be noted that the starboard humidity sensor appears to consistently give a higher humidity reading (around 0.8%).
 The recorded values appear to be within instrument tolerance.